-The Company supports the 2030 Agenda for Sustainable Development adopted by UN Member States in 2015.
+The Company supports the 2030 Agenda for Sustainable Development adopted by United Nations member states in 2015.
 Alignment with the SDGs is a key part of the Company's approach to ESG integration.
-The Company contributes towards the SDGs in two main ways; the positive environmental and social characteristics of the Company's investments and its focus on active management.
+The Company contributes towards the SDGs in two main ways: the positive environmental and social characteristics of the Company's investments and its focus on active management.
 For more information regarding the Company's work with the SDGs, see pages 6 and 23.